swiss-seismological-service/scrtdd/README.md

 recordstream = combined://slink/localhost:18000;sdsarchive//mnt/miniseed
 ```

-This configuration is a combination of seedlink and sds archive, which is very useful because scrtdd catalog waveforms can be retieved via sds while reat time event data can be fetched via seedlink (much faster since recent data is probably already in memory).
+This configuration is a combination of seedlink and sds archive, which is very useful because scrtdd catalog waveforms can be retrieved via sds while real-time event data can be fetched via seedlink (much faster since recent data is probably already in memory).

-The seedlink service can sometime delay the relocation of incoming origin due to timeouts.
+Please note that seedlink service might delay the relocation of incoming origins due to timeouts.
 For this reason we suggest to pass to configuration option: timeout and retries

-e.g. Here we force a timeout of 2 seconds(default is 5 minutes) and do not try to reconnect.
+e.g. Below we force a timeout of 2 seconds(default is 5 minutes) and do not try to reconnect (`scrtdd` will deal with what data is available.
+We can also configure the `cron.delayTimes` option to re-perform the relocation some minutes later in case we know more waveforms will become available later):

 ```
 recordstream = combined://slink/localhost:18000?timeout=2&retries=0;sdsarchive//rz_nas/miniseed
 ```

+### 3.3 Performance

+scrtdd spends most of the relocation time downloading waveforms (real-time events, the catalog waveforms are cached to disk) and the rest is shared betweeen cross-correlation and hypoDD execution.
+Two configuration options have a huge impact on the performance: `step2options.clustering' and `crosscorrelation.s-phase.components'. `step2options.clustering' is relevant because we can specify how many neighbouring events and how many phases we want to use, which consequently determines the number of cross-correlations to perform and the size of the input for hypodDD. `crosscorrelation.s-phase.components' defines the components we want to use in the cross-correlation of the 'S' phases.
+Usign the 'T' components means scrtdd has to download the additional two components to perform the projection to ZRT.

-## 5. Locator plugin
+## 4. Locator plugin

 A (re)locator plugin is also avaiable in the code, which makes scrtdd available via scolv.
 To enable this plugin just add `rtddloc` to the list of plugins in the global configuration.